oracle-livelabs/developer/oracle-health-ai-open-source/ai-speech-cohere/ai-speech-cohere.md

-# OCI Speech with Cohere AI Integration
+# OCI Speech with Oracle Gen AI AI Integration

 ## Introduction

-In this Lab, we will see how to integrate [OCI AI Speech](https://www.oracle.com/artificial-intelligence/speech/) Input as prompts to [Cohere](https://cohere.com/) AI Service.
+In this Lab, we will see how to integrate [OCI AI Speech](https://www.oracle.com/artificial-intelligence/speech/) Input as prompts to [Oracle Gen AI](https://cohere.com/) AI Service.

 You can ask Questions like